0nix/ggj21/twine/transitions.md

 What kind of question is that?
 They're all looking at you.
 They're all looking?
 It hurts, what they're doing is hurting.
 You can feel the lights staring into you, stripping you off the layers of skin.
 On the surface of whatever it is that you're standing you feel something.
 Something round and perhaps a bit mushy.
 You try to stand but it's become so slippery.

 In an instant the colors blur, the all encompassing whiteness gives way to a few blotches of brown, and then an inky black below you.
-All around you the same light starts to burn your meat.
+All around you the same light starts to burn your flesh.
 You focus on them, wondering what is it that made you experience these things, and how to make it stop.
 And then you face the floor again, just so you could have any sense of sight back.
 You have been sitting in an inky black circle, surrounded by a myriad colors of brown, red, and terracotta tones, flanked by the white that continues to torture you.

 It's looking at you too.

 You feel your flesh pierced by the light, the air is so hot you would swear you could catch on fire.
 All you can do is curl up in a ball and close your eyes hoping that it will all go away.
-Even so you can feel it, all around you.
+Even so, you can feel it, all around you.
 They are all looking at you, observing you, unmaking you by not affording you a single shred of yourself to be owned by you.
 You want to scream, so you open your mouth.

 Nothing comes out.

 Somehow they enter your ears and your mouth, pried open by forces unseen.
 How could you?
 If you open your eyes again they'd melt too.
 Something enters you, and starts removing whatever is inside.
 It's organs?
 No, no. It's not material.
 But it feels real, it feels important, what they're taking away from you.

-There will be nothing left do once they have no more use for you.
+There will be nothing left of you, once they have no more use for you.

 [[You ever wonder why you've never seen an Agent that was older than forty-five years of age.
 Have you ever seen a retired Agent before?
 No, no I guess not.
 They're all gone long before then.
-You wonder where to.
+You wonder where have they gone.
 It could be out to the countryside.

 But that's not true.
 They will see you.
 You know that they will see you.
 And whatever you do, you won't be able to apologize, or to restitute.
 Once they're done, you are only a liability. ]] -1